pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Click cancel button](/images/sat06.png)

 Now we will add a location for our organization.
-We can use a location to logically map geographically separate areas that reside inside an organzation.
+We can use a location to logically map geographically separate to an organzation.
 On the side menu click Adminster -> Locations.

 ![Administer -> Locations](/images/sat07.png)